 You’re not misreading this.
 Some of the best YouTube counseling videos are actually games.
 In these videos, your students can learn calming strategies, practice coping skills, and answer questions related to anger in an interactive way that is engaging and fun for them.
 These games are great for whole class activities, as they can be put up on the smartboard to play.
 When playing in my office, I will just use my laptop or even my extra monitor screen for small groups.
 When using these games, however, be prepared to pause often, as your students will need to answer questions and may need to have you engage in discussion at times.

-Here is an example of Video-Games for counseling students for Anger Management:
+Here are two more Video-Games for counseling students for Anger Management

-There are several counseling games out there to help facilitate discussion and learning of calming strategies for your counseling sessions.
+I’ve made a TON of games to help kids with Emotional Regulation!
+Here are just a few of the counseling games that I’ve made and use to help facilitate discussion and learning of calming strategies and self-regulation strategies for your counseling sessions.
 Because I have had many students on my case load with anger control difficulties, I have used and also created a variety of these types of games over the years.
 The first of which was the “Anger at the Beach Ball” game.
+Other Games include UNO, Jenga, Candyland, and easy-to-play boardgames.
+Just click on the pictures to learn more about each game!

 Role-Playing and Social Skills Games